smwesten-usgs/swb2/doc/src/raw/0003c8_soil_moisture_retention.md

 *P minus PE* $(P-PE)$.
 The first step in calculating a new soil moisture value for any given grid cell is to subtract potential evapotranspiration from the daily precipitation ($P-PE$).
 Negative values of $P-PE$ represent a potential deficiency of water, whereas positive $P-PE$ values represent a potential surplus of water.

-*Accumulated Potential Water Loss (APWL)*.
-The accumulated potential water loss is calculated as a running total of the daily $P-PE$ values during periods when $P-PE$ is negative.
-This running total represents the total amount of unsatisfied potential evapotranspiration to which the soil has been subjected.
-Soils typically yield water more easily during the first days in which $P-PE$ is negative.
-On subsequent days, as the APWL grows, soil moisture is less readily given up.
-The nonlinear relation between soil moisture and the accumulated potential water loss was described by Thornthwaite and Mather (1957) in a series of tables.
-These tables are incorporated into the SWB code.

-Note that the accumulated potential water loss can grow without bound; it represents the cumulative daily potential water loss given the potential evapotranspiration and observed precipitation.
-Accumulated potential water loss is calculated as:

-$APWL = \sum\limits_{}^{} {(precip - PET)} $

 *Soil moisture*, $\Delta\,soil\,moisture$.
 The soil-moisture term represents the amount of water held in soil storage for a given grid cell.
 Soil moisture has an upper bound that corresponds to the soil's maximum water-holding capacity (roughly equivalent to the field capacity); soil moisture has a lower bound that corresponds to the soil's permanent wilting point.

 When $P-PE$ is positive, the new soil-moisture value is found by adding this $P-PE$ term directly to the preceding soil-moisture value.
 If the new soil-moisture value is still below the maximum water-holding capacity, the Thornthwaite-Mather soil-moisture tables are consulted to back-calculate a new, reduced accumulated potential water-loss value.
 If the new soil-moisture value exceeds the maximum water-holding capacity, the soil-moisture value is capped at the value of the maximum water-holding capacity, the excess moisture is converted to recharge, and the accumulated potential water-loss term is reset to zero.